bdaiinstitute/spot_ros2/README.md

 docker run -it spot_ros2:latest
 ```

-The following flags may be useful for extra functionality when running the image:
+The following flags may be useful for extra functionality when running the image.
 | Flag     | Use             |
 | -------- | --------------- |
 | `--runtime nvidia` + `--gpus all`  | Use the [NVIDIA Container Runtime](https://developer.nvidia.com/container-runtime) to run the container with GPU acceleration |